-(Not open to native speakers of Arabic.)
-Prerequisite: ARAB 111 or appropriate score on a placement test.
-A continued introduction to spoken and written modern standard Arabic.
-The goal is to communicate in Arabic in concrete, real-life situations using culturally appropriate language and etiquette.
-Practice is provided in improving pronunciation and developing the oral and written skills used in everyday communication.
+(Not open to native speakers of Arabic; assumes no prior knowledge of Arabic.
+Students with prior experience with the Arabic language should take a placement test to assess appropriate level.)
+An introduction to spoken and written modern standard Arabic.
+The objective is to communicate in Arabic in some concrete, real-life situations, using culturally appropriate language and etiquette.
+Ample practice in Arabic pronunciation and the structures needed for everyday communication are provided.